UUCompSci/Dyllon-Barrett---Next-Senior-Seminar-II/README.md

 /// Represents the "persona" a user can pick to theme the app —
 /// this is the hook for baseball/Union University style
 /// customizations.
 Start simple with a
-/// handful of base categories + a color.
-Attach enum EventCategory: String, CaseIterable, Codable, Identifiable {
+/// handful of base categories + a color enum EventCategory: String, CaseIterable, Codable, Identifiable {
     case general
     case athlete